Friends, I'm writing a book.

 (There's a lot in that paragraph right there that seems surreal.)

-The book is tentatively titled Well Fed.
-It will be a collection of previously unpublished recipes, with only a few especially-loved ones revisited.
+The book will be a collection of previously unpublished recipes, with only a few especially-loved ones revisited.
 When I was working up the proposal for the book, Sean noticed that the recipes on my prospective list were ones I already make; to him, they weren't new.
 And to me, that was the whole point.
 Well Fed is meant to be all the best from my kitchen, given to you.
 It is the meals I make in my day-to-day and for our celebrations, and the family secrets I've long wanted to get down on paper.
 It's a book we've lived and are still living, one tested and tried at our table.

 Well Fed is an extension of Seven Spoons.
 The funny thing about writing a blog is that while some may have started reading at the beginning in real-time, as years wear on, it's more and more likely that folks joined in along the way.
 So, there's never set course by which the story will be told.
 Parts can be read out of order, skipped even.
 A book gives the opportunity to set up a complete, contained work — it will be a sustained conversation, and one I'm excited to have.